SUPERCILEX/personal-website/_posts/projects/2022-02-24-gnome-clipboard-history.md

 Given those features' performance implications, several data structure choices naturally emerged:

-- An append-only persistent storage structure (i.e. a log)
+- An append-only persistent storage structure (i.e. a log) is used to enable a single disk write operation (amortized) on copy or modification of the history.
-- A linked list to store in-memory entries
+- A linked list to store in-memory entries is used to make deleting and moving arbitrary entries fast.
-- A map and reverse lookup index that stores entries keyed by transient, globally unique IDs
+- A reverse lookup index from clipboard contents to entries makes to finding out if the copied entry is new or existing O(1), in which case the existing item would be moved up.

-On copy, the reverse lookup index minimizes the work done to find duplicates while the log minimizes the work done to store new entries.
-The log also minimizes the work done when modifying arbitrary entries.
-Similarly, the linked list minimizes the in-memory work done to add/remove/move those entries.
 Search is still an open problem, but I discuss that [later](#search).

 ## The compacting log